Roshan13046/Home_Workout_Kotlin_Android_App/README.md

 ✔️ History Screen

 ## Project Learnings  📦
-I have learned a bunch of very fundamental features of Android.
+I have learned a bunch of very fundamental features of Android\

-● I learned to setup UI, to get rid of the action bar, to add screen intents, and to customize the toolbar.
+● I learned to setup UI, to get rid of the action bar, to add screen intents, and to customize the toolbar.\
-● I learned to implement Custom UI elements for the progress bar to tick counter clock.
+● I learned to implement Custom UI elements for the progress bar to tick counter clock.\
-● Adding the Model and Constants for the exercises and testing it.
+● Adding the Model and Constants for the exercises and testing it.\
-● Learned to include Text to speech feature, adding a media player to play a sound once the exercise is over.
+● Learned to include Text to speech feature, adding a media player to play a sound once the exercise is over.\
 ● Creating a finish activity.
-Setting up the CustomDialog for the back button.
+Setting up the CustomDialog for the back button.\
-● I also learned to add Custom RadioGroups with RadioButtons.
+● I also learned to add Custom RadioGroups with RadioButtons.\
-● Learned the difference between View Gone and View Invisible.
+● Learned the difference between View Gone and View Invisible.\
-● Brief learning to use SQLite about using Primary key, to create a table and Datatypes, CRUD operations and working of database tables, adding    SqliteOpenHelper and storing Data permanently in Database, Reading the Database entries and preparing the ListView Layout.
+● Brief learning to use SQLite about using Primary key, to create a table and Datatypes, CRUD operations and working of database tables, adding    SqliteOpenHelper and storing Data permanently in Database, Reading the Database entries and preparing the ListView Layout.\
 ● To prepare recycler view for the bottom to display exercise number, and to create custom recycler view adapter and View Holder.

 ## Tools Used 🛠️